5T33Z0/Clover-Crate/Devices/README.md

 ## Addendum

 ### About `AAPL,slot-name`
 `AAPL,slot-name` is a key which can be used in the Devices/Properties section.
-It allows you to add devices to the "PCI Cards" section of the System Profiler.
-This is a property that is usually injected by the `DSDT` or property strings but this is a wrong way to do it.
+It allows device to be listed in the System Profiler.
+Adding this key is mostly cosmedic but some users swear that it's required for certain devices.
+This property that usually injected by the `DSDT` or property strings but this is a wrong way to do it.

-The injection of this property requires "Name (_SUN, 0x02)" to be present in the device's DSDT section.
-You can set this to any one byte number but `0` and `1` because of compiler optimizations.
-If you don't use a custom DSDT you may instead set DSDT Mask Fix bits for those devices.

 The `AAPL,slot-name` property is set by the AppleSMBIOS system kext based on the `_SUN` (Slot User Number) ACPI property and `DMI` tables.
 That is, `_SUN` specifies an ID in the range of 0-255, where the SMBIOS type 9 table with the corresponding ID is located, from where the slot name and other properties are pulled from.